meltano/handbook/src/_product/index.md

 permalink: /product/
 ---

-Our [iterations and scheduled work](https://github.com/orgs/meltano/projects/3) are available to the public, and we encourage anyone to [submit new issues](https://github.com/meltano/meltano/issues/new).
+Our [cadences and scheduled work](https://github.com/orgs/meltano/projects/3) are available to the public, and we encourage anyone to [submit new issues](https://github.com/meltano/meltano/issues/new).

 ## Getting in Touch